SourabhDan/task/README.md

 Data Science Challenge
-One of the objectives of Data scinetists at  Instamotion is to help understand vehicle information.
+One of the objectives of BI team at  Instamotion is to help understand vehicle information.

 The dataset can be found in the repo under test.json and it is described below: